pderop/reactor-netty-httpclient-benchmarks/README.md

 ## known issues

 ##### issue 1
-Wen using too much concurrent streams in Gatling (like 100), sometimes with workstealing enabled, for the **Post2** scenario we can get the following exceptions in the backend:
+Wen using too much concurrent streams in Gatling (like 100), for the **Post2** scenario we can get the following exceptions in the backend (in all modes):

 <details>
   <summary>io.netty.handler.codec.http2.Http2Exception: Stream 774273 does not exist for inbound frame RST_STREAM, endOfStream = false</summary>